Emulator Issues #5352

 There are multiple graphics issues, but they are all reported or at least acknowledged.
 The game runs full speed during bowling, so that shouldn't cause an issue with the Wii Motion Plus timing.

-#9 Updated by jorrit.linnert almost 4 years ago
+#9 Updated by jorrit.linnert over 4 years ago

 Hmm, I am using the Linux 64 build 4.0-5586, using a Cambridge Silicon Radio chipset in my Bluetooth adapter (branded as Sitecom on the outer shell).
 My black WiiMote (emblazoned with the "MotionPlus inside" logo) registers as a Nintendo RVL-CNT-01 (notice the absence of the "-TR" here), BD-address: D8:6B:F7:F1:10:24